richmahn/en_tn/col/02/intro.md

 #### Special concepts in this chapter ####

-##### Worldliness #####
+##### Circumcision and baptism #####
-Although believers must live in the world, Paul urges the Christians in Colossae not to live "worldly" lives.
-By this he means not to live as the non-Christians do.
+In verses 11-12, Paul uses both the old covenant sign of circumcision and the new covenant sign of baptism to picture how Christians are united with Christ and freed from sin.

 #### Other possible translation difficulties in this chapter ####

 ##### Flesh #####

-This is a complex issue and it is possible "flesh" is a metaphor for a person's sinful nature.
-It is not the physical part of man that is sinful.
-Paul is teaching that, while man remains alive ("in the flesh"), he will remain sinful regardless of his effort, but his new nature will be fighting against his old nature.
-Flesh is also used in this chapter to refer to the material part of man in general.
+This is a complex issue.
+"Flesh" is possibly a metaphor for our sinful nature.
+Paul is not teaching that the physical part of man is sinful.
+Paul appears to be teaching that, while Christians are alive ("in the flesh"), we will continue to sin.
+But our new nature will be fighting against our old nature.
+Paul also uses "flesh" in this chapter to refer to the physical body.

 ##### Implicit information #####
-There are several issues mentioned in this chapter that share implicit information about the context of the church in Colossae.
-It is best to allow uncertainty to remain in the text over the specifics of the situations referenced.
+Paul mentions several issues in this chapter that imply information about the context of the church in Colossae.
+It is best to allow the text to remain uncertain over the actual details.
 (See: [[rc://en/ta/man/translate/figs-explicit]])

 ## Links: ##